GoogleCloudPlatform/gcp-service-broker/docs/add-builtin-service.md

 * `DocumentationUrl`: The url of the Google Cloud documentation.
 * `SupportUrl`: The url of the Google Cloud support page.
 This can often be found through the Google Cloud documentation.
 * `Tags`: Tags to help find the service.
 * `Bindable`: Boolean value.
+Represents whether or not the service supports the bind call.
 * `PlanUpdateable`: Boolean value.
+This should always be false, since the GCP service broker does not support updating plans.
-* `DefaultRoleWhitelist`: A string array of whitelisted roles.
+* `DefaultRoleWhitelist`: String array of whitelisted roles.
 More about GCP roles can be found [here](https://cloud.google.com/iam/docs/understanding-roles), and the Redis roles are listed [here](https://cloud.google.com/iam/docs/understanding-roles#memorystore-redis-roles).

 **Provision Input Variables**